Kirbi-bot/Kirbi/README.md

 # Modules

 Kirbi absorbs the functionality of whatever you add to him!
-We've included a few base features to help with your plugins, which we will describe later (probably in a wiki or something).
+We've included a few base features to help with your modules, which we will describe below.

 Modules for Kirbi can add commands or other functionality.
 For example, the [kirbi-beer-lookup](https://github.com/Richardson-Media-House/kirbi-beer-lookup) module adds the !brew command which returns information on breweries and specific brews!